Harry Aston (footballer, born 1855): Career

 After leaving Spon Lane School, Aston worked at the George Salter Spring Works.
 He joined West Bromwich Albion in September 1879 and was a member of the club's first senior squad of 1879–80.
 He netted Albion's first recorded goal on 20 December 1879, in a friendly against Black Lake Victoria.
-He also played in Albion's first FA Cup match, against Wednesbury Town in November 1883.
+He also played in Albion's first FA Cup match against Wednesbury Town in November 1883.

 Aston moved to Albion's Black Country rivals Wolverhampton Wanderers in July 1885, where he remained for a year.
 During his time with Wolves, he appeared in five FA Cup games, scoring four times, as the club made the fourth round for the first time.

-He moved to Burslem Port Vale in the summer of 1886 and quickly established himself as a first team competitor.
+He moved to Burslem Port Vale in the summer of 1886 and quickly established himself as a first-team competitor.
 He scored 16 goals in 44 games, though most of these were friendlies he did make four FA Cup appearances.
 He departed in 1887 to spend a brief period with First Division side Preston North End.
 He ended his playing career with two seasons at Oldbury Town.
-Aston became a labourer after his retirement from football in May 1891.
+Aston became a labourer after he retired from football in May 1891.
 He died in 1914 in West Bromwich.